 We visited Kristin and her family in Hafnarfjiordur in 1997, where I took this photo of them at dinner with Helen:

-2: A few words on Her “Feminist Tract” — “Ritual Roles of Women in Onitsha Ibo Society” (1969)
+2: A few words on Her “Feminist Tract” Dissertation — “Ritual Roles of Women in Onitsha Ibo Society” (1969)

 This 526-page volume begins with a broad survey/assessment of the varieties of Anthropological approaches to religion, overviews general patterns in “traditional” West African religious systems, then dives into the religious beliefs and sociopolitical structures of Ndi-Onicha in their prehistorical ecological situation.
 As she proceeds, she draws continual comparisons and contrasts of the statuses and roles of males vs females.
 As she proceeds she observes that “Some major social structural variables in Onitsha lay a basis for the active role of women in Onitsha society” (in a system where women are, broadly, demeaned).

 This structural background in hand, she delves into the variety of roles Onitsha women play in the rich field of ritual processes, first a chapter on the broad domain of ritual in Onitsha and then a very close study of that immense social and cultural domain of death and funerary ritual in all its profound detail.
 She considers the range of beliefs regarding female (and male) identities, the shrines and other objects controlled by women (and men)76, how rights and duties, beliefs and obligations are distributed, enacted and disputed